 Guests can send and receive text-only emails via the White Desert ipad.
-We have created a guest email account address and for your use through which text-only emails are sent and received every morning and evening, with service charged at US\$1 per sent or received email.
+We have created a guest email account address for your use through which text-only emails are sent and received every morning and evening, with service charged at US\$1 per sent or received email.
 Attachments can be sent or received by request at an additional charge of US\$5 per Mb.
-There is no web-browsing internet access available at Wolf's Fang Explorer to staff or clients.
+There is no web-browsing internet access available at Echo to staff or clients.

-GUEST EMAIL: WFRGuest@white-desert.com
+GUEST EMAIL: echo-guest@white-desert.com